k4yt3x/kpm/README.md

 # K4YT3X Package Manager

-## Current Update (Version 1.6.2, July 28, 2018)
+## Current Update (Version 1.7.0, October 11, 2018)

-- KPM now uses requests instead of urllib
+- Introducing the "xinstall" feature.
+You can now use `-x package1,package2` or `--xinstall package1,package2` to install packages that have not been installed in the system without APT marking the ones already installed manually installed.
+- I know the last line is complex and confusing, but that's what it actually does, and it's pretty useful.

 ## What is KPM?